-Researchers have found that many, but not all, sufferers from Parkinson’s disease benefit greatly from ingesting broad beans to boost their supply of dopamine; it does not have any of the side effects of the drug and the influence lasts longer.
+Researchers have found that many, but not all, sufferers from Parkinson’s disease benefit greatly from ingesting broad beans to boost their supply of dopamine; it does not have any of the side-effects of the drug.
+The influence is smoother and lasts longer.

-There are many caveats though, and it is advisable that if you have Parkinson’s disease that you only start eating broad beans after discussion with your doctor; it is generally recommended that you begin with two tablespoons every day, working up to half a cup.
+There are many caveats though, and it is advisable that if you have Parkinson’s disease that you only start eating broad beans after a discussion with your doctor;

-As with those with diabetes who start banting immediately having to halve their insulin, so those suffering from PD must reduce their medication or they may have increased dyskinesias and nausea.
+As with with diabetics who start banting immediately having to halve their insulin, so those suffering from PD must reduce their medication; or they may have increased dyskinesias and nausea.

-Young broad beans, and their pods, are the richest source of levodopa; half a cup of fresh broad beans may contain as much as 100mg of L-dopa.
-That’s how much we enjoy between us every day; they are simply delicious straight from the garden.
+Broad beans, their pods and especially the young shoots are the richest source of the nutrient; half a cup may contain as much as 100mg of L-dopa.
+That’s how much we enjoy between us every day at our green home; they are simply delicious straight from the garden.

-They are also rich in vegetable protein and an excellent source of minerals such as iron and zinc, and
+They are also rich in vegetable protein and an excellent source of minerals such as iron, magnesium and zinc; and many vitamins.

-All very well you say, but what is the point if you cannot purchase any fresh, young broad beans?
-The whole world urgently needs entrepreneurs who will start growing them, planting a row each week for much of the year; they don’t like hot weather, so you would have to freeze some for midsummer.
+That's all very well you say but what is the point if you cannot purchase fresh, young broad beans?
+The whole world urgently needs entrepreneurs who will start growing them, planting a row each week for much of the year; they do not like hot weather, so you would have to freeze some for midsummer.

-Of course, he or she would have to build his business, find his clients,
+Of course he would have to build his business, find his clients

 and arrange to supply them with fresh young broad beans each week;